What Is the Maximum Amount for Small Claims Court?

 These are the best starting points for confirming current small claims limits by country:

 • United States: Your state’s official court website.
-The National Center for State Courts (ncsc.org) also maintains a regularly updated comparison of state limits.
+The National Center for State Courts (ncsc.org) also maintains an updated comparison of state limits.

 • United Kingdom: gov.uk/make-court-claim-for-money for England and Wales.
 Scotland: mygov.scot/simple-procedure.
 Northern Ireland: nidirect.gov.uk.